 Focusing on the use of Twitter, ParentMail, this website and good old-fashioned letters, our Communications Strategy seeks to provide a cohesive use of each method of communication to ensure that the message is reached efficiently and effectively by the intended audience.

-The School is now using ParentMail much more regularly to support our communications with parents.
-Specifically, we are channeling as many of our communications through ParentMail as possible, both to ensure speedier and more efficient communication with parents, as well as to reduce the amount of paper we use as a School.
+The School uses ParentMail regularly to support our communications with parents.
+Specifically, we are channeling as many of our communications through ParentMail as possible, both to ensure speedier and more efficient communication with parents, as well as to reduce the amount of paper we use as a school.

 Therefore, it is vital that you let us know if you are not receiving ParentMail communications, or have changed your preferred e-mail address and want us to use that instead.

 ParentMail’s useful Help overview may be accessed here.

 The School uses its Twitter account on a daily basis.
 As an immediate way of contacting parents, it is invaluable and it also offer us the opportunity to provide a daily photograph and some text about work that individual classes are doing.
 If you have not already done so, please sign up to Twitter at https://twitter.com/?lang=en-gb.

 If you have a Smart phone or a tablet, links to the relevant apps may be found here:

 Once you have signed up, you can access the School’s Twister feed by typing in “westwimbledonpr” in the search bar.
 Once you have reached the School’s feed, you can then choose to follow it, to ensure that you always receive the most up-to-date information.

 The Twitter website, itself, offers a very comprehensive Help centre for new users, and aims to unpick much of the hype and the jargon.
 It can be found here.